 Contributions.
 Contribution provisions are established by General Statute 128-30 and may be amended only by the North Carolina General Assembly.
 Plan members are required to contribute 6% of their annual pay.
 The required contribution rates for employers are set periodically and affirmed annually by the LGERS Board of Trustees.
 The Board establishes a funding policy from which accrued liability rates and normal contribution rates are developed by the consulting actuary for general employees and firefighters as well as for law enforcement officers.
 The sum of those two rates developed under the funding policy and the past service liability contribution rates, if applicable, is the actuarially determined contribution rate (ADC).
 Further, the required employer contribution rates set by the Board of Trustees may not be less than the normal contribution rates developed under the established funding policy.
-For the fiscal year ended June 30, 2023, all employers made contributions of 13.10% of covered payroll for law enforcement officers and 12.10% for general employees and firefighters.
-These were different than the actuarially determined contributions inclusive of the cost of the one-time supplement for retirees approved by the LGERS Board of Trustees in January 2022 and paid in October 2022.
-The employer contribution rate for law enforcement officers was less than the actuarially determined contribution of 13.44%.
-The employer contribution rate for general employees and firefighters was greater than the actuarially determined contribution of 11.66%.
+For the fiscal year ended June 30, 2024, all employers made contributions of 14.10% of covered payroll for law enforcement officers and 12.85% for general employees and firefighters.
+These were different than the actuarially determined contributions.
+The employer contribution rate for law enforcement officers was greater than the actuarially determined contribution of 10.43%.
 These amounts, combined with member contributions and investment income, fund the benefits earned by plan members during the year, a payment to reduce the net pension liability, a payment for past service liability, if applicable, and administrative expenses.
 In addition, employers with an unfunded liability, established when the employer initially enters the system, must make additional contributions towards that liability.
 The State's responsibility is administrative only.